RWS/studio-api-docs/apiconcepts/translationmemory/importing_a_tmx_file.md

 ```
 ***

-The screenshot below shows an example of TUs that contain inline tags:
+The following screenshot shows TUs that contain inline tags:

 ![TUsWithTags](images/TUsWithTags.jpg)

-Furthermore, you can determine whether the usage count of the import TUs should be kept track of, after the TUs have been added to the TM.
-Using a TU means that a translator retrieves the TU from the TM, and then inserts the translation into the document, thereby 'using' the translation, which, in turn, increments the usage counter:
+You can also choose whether the import should increment the usage count of the imported TUs after they are added to the TM.
+A TU is counted as used when a translator retrieves it from the TM and inserts the translation into a document, which increments the usage counter.

 # [C#](#tab/tabid-12)
 ```cs